The right to believe, to worship and witness

 Before his prosecution, Vasilyev had been on the point of taking his vows as a monk of the Soto Zen school.
 He has been director of the Moscow Zen Centre since 2010, and held regular meditation sessions at his home.

-Investigators opened the case against Vasilyev on 20 June 2024 under Criminal Code Article 207.3 ("Public dissemination, under the guise of credible statements, of knowingly false information about the use of the Armed Forces of the Russian Federation in order to protect the interests of the Russian Federation and its citizens [and] maintain international peace and security, or about the exercise by state bodies of the Russian Federation of their powers outside the territory of the Russian Federation for those purposes, as well as [knowingly false information] on the provision of assistance by volunteer formations, organisations or individuals in the performance of tasks assigned to the Armed Forces of the Russian Federation or the troops of the National Guard of the Russian Federation"), Part 2, Paragraph D ("for reasons of political, ideological, racial, national or religious hatred or enmity, or for reasons of hatred or enmity against any social group").
+Investigators opened the case against Vasilyev on 20 June 2024 under Criminal Code 207.3 ("Public dissemination of knowingly false information about the use of the Armed Forces of the Russian Federation"), Part 2, Paragraph e "for reasons of political, ideological, racial, national or religious hatred or enmity, or for reasons of hatred or enmity against any social group".

 According to the Investigative Committee charging decision of 16 October 2024, seen by Forum 18, the case is based on an English-language Facebook post of 25 December 2022: "Putin rejected Christmas armistice.
 His rockets are right now shelling peaceful Ukrainian cities and towns.
 Only yesterday 16 people died in Kherson, where my father's family lives.
 Or lived?
 Millions of Ukrainians are now without electricity and water supply".

-The Paragraph D charge derives from Vasilyev's alleged motivation of "political hatred" for "the current organs of executive and legislative power of the Russian Federation".
+The Criminal Code 207.3 ("Public dissemination of knowingly false information about the use of the Armed Forces of the Russian Federation"), Part 2, Paragraph e "for reasons of political, ideological, racial, national or religious hatred or enmity, or for reasons of hatred or enmity against any social group" charge derives from Vasilyev's alleged motivation of "political hatred" for "the current organs of executive and legislative power of the Russian Federation".

 Vasilyev made the post, and others on VKontakte which led to an earlier administrative conviction, "solely out of religious conviction", he told Forum 18 through his lawyer Gevorg Aleksanyan on 20 November.
 He added that he is "not a politician and is engaged only in religion".